Per-Client Delivery Reference

 ▼

-c2c_restart_me.py signals opencode managed harness → restarts TUI
+c2c restart signals the c2c start opencode outer loop → restarts TUI

 For unmanaged OpenCode, exit and reopen in the repo directory.